-The Intermountain Sustainability Summit is Utah’s largest sustainability conference and has been held in Ogden, Utah, since 2010.
-In recent years, the Summit has attracted between 400 to 600 sustainability professionals and emerging leaders from business, government, nonprofit and academic sectors.
+The Intermountain Sustainability Summit (ISS) is Utah’s largest sustainability conference and has been held in Ogden, Utah, since 2010.
+In recent years, the ISS has attracted between 400 to 600 sustainability professionals and emerging leaders from business, government, nonprofit and academic sectors.

-Summit speakers have deepened participant understanding of renewable energy, green buildings, electrification, transportation, climate change, social justice, new economic models and more.
-Keynotes in recent years have included luminaries such as Mary Robinson, Paul Hawken, Hunter Lovins, and Naomi Oreskes.
+ISS speakers have deepened participant understanding of renewable energy, green buildings, electrification, transportation, climate change, social justice, new economic models and more.
+Keynotes in recent years have included luminaries such as Mary Robinson, Paul Hawken, Hunter Lovins, Naomi Oreskes, and Nalini Nadkarni.

-The Summit offers a rich opportunity for people from a variety of sectors to learn, share ideas, and make connections.
-The Summit provides a time where people come together.
-Unique collaborations, projects, and even business plans, have taken root at the Summit.
+The ISS offers a rich opportunity for people from a variety of sectors to learn, share ideas, and make connections.
+This event provides time for people to come together.
+Unique collaborations, projects, and even business plans, have taken root at the ISS.

-Those who attend the Summit walk away with an expanded network, as well as an improved capacity to care for our environment, improve living conditions and human health.
+Those who attend the ISS walk away with an expanded network, as well as an improved capacity to care for our environment, improve living conditions and human health.